PPP DNS Addresses

-Typically, your computer will obtain an IP address details from your DSL router, this will also include which DNS servers to use.
+Typically, your computer will obtain an IP address and related details from your DSL router.
+This will also include which DNS servers to use.
 Typically, the DSL router will give itself as the DNS server and then the router will perform the DNS lookups for you.
-The DNS servers that the router will use is typically the ones gived to it from the ISP when it logs in.
+The DNS servers that the router will use are typically the ones given to it by the ISP when it logs in.

 By default we will provide our normal DNS servers:

 However, you can override this if you like by putting IP addresses here.

 This gives some control over the DNS servers that your computers will use, which is useful if you want to use third party DNS servers that offer adult filtering services.

 "Family Friendly" DNS Services

 There are a number of companies who offer DNS servers that are set up to be "Family Friendly" - that means that they will block access to some DNS records which will prevent "family un friendly" web pages from loading.
 These are typically free of charge for personal use, but see the sites for more information.

 - OpenDNS Family Shield and Home services: https://www.opendns.com/home-internet-security/